ryle-e/ryle-radio-docs/ryle-radio-docs/Guides/Basic Radio Sample.md

 This is, however, heavily influenced by the Gain curve.
 #### Gain curve
 The gain curve controls how high the gain on the track is when it's within the defined Range.
 If the curve is flat, a song will have the same volume at any tune within its range- but a bell curve would taper off the more distant the tune.
 Check out [[(Predicted) Common Issues and Questions#What does the **Gain curve** do?|What does the Gain curve do?]] for a better explanation!

+#### Gain
+The gain slider controls how loud the track is.
+The higher the gain, the louder the track.
+Simple!
+To be more technical, the gain is the first thing applied to the track when calculating its output volume.
+If you want to change the